 What Is Double Clutching?

-Double clutching on the other hand involves more of the clutch pedal as well as the gas pedal.
+Double clutching involves use of the clutch pedal and the gas pedal.
 It differs from rev matching as a technique, although it essentially involves it as one of its steps.
-It is another way to reduce engine wear that can be caused by careless shifting of gears and was a very popular technique until cars implemented synchronized transmissions.
+It is another way to reduce engine wear that can be caused by careless shifting of gears, and it was a very popular technique until cars implemented synchronized transmissions.

 There Is More Involved

-The double clutch method of changing gears involves dipping the clutch pedal, going into neutral and then releasing the clutch pedal, before then carrying out a rev match as described above.
-Then, once the revs are matched, the driver shifts into their desired gear – down or up, although like rev matching it is usually only used for downshifting – and releases the clutch once again.
+The double clutch method of changing gears involves dipping the clutch pedal, going into neutral, and then releasing the clutch pedal, before then matching the revs as described above.
+Then, once you match the revs, you shift into your desired gear – down or up, although like rev matching it is usually only used for downshifting – and release the clutch once again.